-SCANA investors may receive additional information about the case by clicking the link "Join this Class Action" above.
+SCANA investors may receive additional information about the case by clicking the link "Submit Your Information" above.

 According to the complaint, SCANA is an energy-based holding company whose principal subsidiary, South Carolina Electric & Gas Company, is a regulated public utility engaged in the generation, transmission, distribution and sale of electricity primarily in South Carolina.
 The complaint alleges that during the Class Period, the defendants artificially drove up the price of SCANA’s stock by issuing false and misleading statements to investors, and omitting material information, concerning the progress, cost, and completion schedule of the multi-billion dollar nuclear construction project at V.C.
 Summer Nuclear Station (the “Nuclear Project”) in Fairfield County, South Carolina.